 Administrators can also deactivate and reactivate an account by checking the appropriate box on the user's profile screen.
-Users can be re-activated by un-checking the box.
-The OBG system automatically deactivates user accounts after a number of consecutive unsuccessful logon attempts.
+The Gateway automatically deactivates user accounts after a number of consecutive unsuccessful logon attempts.

 Forgotten usernames and passwords

 If a user has forgotten their username, an Administrator can view the user profile to see the username.

 If a user has forgotten their password, an Administrator can use the Gateway system to auto-generate an email containing a link which will allow the user to reset their password.

 Managing Administrator accounts